shw3512/shw3512.github.io/proj/cysec-g30.md

 What do you do?

-- Option: Instead of clicking the link, log in to your bank's website.
+- Option: Log in to your bank's website.
     - Using what URL?
 The URL in the e-mail?
 The URL from a Web search?
 The URL you previously bookmarked in your Web browser or password manager?
-- Option: Instead of clicking the link, give your bank a call.
+- Option: Give your bank a call.
     - Using what phone number?
 The number in the e-mail?
 The number on your bank's website?
 The number on the back of your bank card?